asurenju/learn_git/readme.txt

-Git is good
+Git is good "for me"
-use it from now on
+use it from now on "for add"